Joan R. Branham

 Biographical and Research Background:

-Joan Branham is Professor of Art History and Associate Dean of Arts and Sciences at Providence College where she teaches courses in late-antique and medieval art and architectural history.
+Joan Branham is Professor of Art History and Associate Dean of Arts and Sciences at Providence College where she teaches undergraduate, graduate and honors courses in late-antique and medieval art and architectural history.
 She has been an invited visiting professor at Harvard University and Brown University, and Chairs the Board of the W.F.
 Albright Institute of Archaeological Research in Jerusalem.

 Joan Branham obtained her PhD from Emory University in 1993 receiving Emory’s Award for Excellence in Graduate Research.
 She conducted her doctoral work at the Institute of Archaeology at the Hebrew University of Jerusalem with an Interuniversity Fellowship for Jewish Studies, and wrote her dissertation with fellowships from the American Association of University Women, the Memorial Foundation for Jewish Culture, and the Kress Foundation.
 Professor Branham has received a number of postdoctoral fellowships including the Women’s Studies in Religion Program at Harvard Divinity School (2001-02 and 2007-08), National Endowment for the Humanities (2002), Chateaubriand Foundation at the École Pratique des Hautes Études, the Sorbonne, Paris (1994-95), and Getty Center for the History of Art and the Humanities (1993-94).